Best Walking, Hiking, and Running Trails in Steamboat

-Hike to one of Steamboat’s most well-known landmarks: Fish Creek Falls.
-It is only a short 1/4-mile hike to the base of the iconic 280-foot falls.
+Hike to one of Steamboat's most well-known landmarks: Fish Creek Falls.
+It's only a short 1/4-mile hike to the base of the iconic 280-foot falls.
 Continue for 2.5 miles to the Upper Falls and reach a beautiful overlook and picnic spot.

 This more difficult hike takes 3 hours round trip and gains over 1,600 feet in elevation, so make sure to bring plenty of water/snacks.
 If you're feeling extra adventurous, you can hike an additional 3.5 miles to Long Lake near the Continental Divide for a 12-mile round trip adventure.
 This trail really does have something for all skill levels!

-- From Hwy 40, head north on County Road 129.
-After 5.5 miles, the parking lot is on your right.
+Parking is $5 for day use, cash or check (or take the locals' route in our guide).
+From Hwy 40, head north on County Road 129.
+After 5.5 miles, the parking lot is on the right.

 For those looking to stay close to town, Steamboat has a paved trail that follows the Yampa River from the Mountain Area to Downtown.
 This 7.5-mile multi-use trail is a great way to get out of the car and see the town from a different perspective.
 You can stop to fly fish, watch tubers float the river, or enjoy the beauty at Yampa River Botanic Park.